Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

 \section{Introduction}

-Many signal processing problems can be formulated as the following: One aims at an estimate of a latent random variable $\fat{x}$ given the realization of a statistically related observable random variable $\fat{y}$.
-It is a statistical inference task.
-If one has the access to the likelihood function $p(\fat{y}\vert\fat{x})$ and the prior density $p(\fat{x})$ of $\fat{x}$, the inference task can be theoretically performed under the Bayesian framework.
-Namely, the a-posteriori density $p(\fat{x}\vert\fat{y})\propto p(\fat{y}\vert\fat{x})p(\fat{x})$, from the Bayesian viewpoint, provides a complete summary of the uncertainty of $\fat{x}$ given the knowledge of $\fat{y}$, permitting inference under various criteria, e.g., minimum mean square error (MMSE) $\fat{\hat{x}}=\mathrm{E}[\fat{x}\vert \fat{y}]$, or maximum a-posteriori (MAP) $\fat{\hat{x}}=\arg\max_{\fat{x}}p(\fat{x}\vert\fat{y})$.
-Considering $\fat{x}$ and $\fat{y}$ as the input and output of a system, the a-posteriori density effectively represents a mathematical model that describes the input-output statistical dependence.
-The MMSE and MAP estimate are then statistical properties of $\fat{x}$ derived from this model.
+Advances in signal processing have always been an enabler of innovations in the evolution of mobile communications networks.
+Many signal processing problems can be formulated as a statistical inference task of estimating the latent random variable $\fat{x}$ given the realization of a statistically related observation $\fat{y}$.
+Knowing the likelihood function $p(\fat{y}\vert\fat{x})$ and the prior density $p(\fat{x})$, the inference task, performing under the Bayesian framework, relies on the a-posteriori density $p(\fat{x}\vert\fat{y})\propto p(\fat{y}\vert\fat{x})p(\fat{x})$.
+Treating $\fat{x}$ and $\fat{y}$ as the input and output of a system, respectively, the a-posteriori density mathematically describes the input-output statistical dependence, permitting inference under various criteria, e.g., minimum mean square error (MMSE) $\fat{\hat{x}}=\mathrm{E}[\fat{x}\vert \fat{y}]$, or maximum a-posteriori (MAP) $\fat{\hat{x}}=\arg\max_{\fat{x}}p(\fat{x}\vert\fat{y})$.

-In many applications, it will be too complex to evaluate $p(\fat{x}\vert\fat{y})$ or to derive statistical properties with respect to it.
+In practical large-scale wireless communications systems, it might be over complicated to evaluate $p(\fat{x}\vert\fat{y})$ or to derive its statistical properties such as MMSE and MAP estimates.
 The reason could be a too large feasible space of $\fat{x}$, or the form of $p(\fat{x}\vert\fat{y})$ is analytically intractable.
-In such cases, we have to resort to some form of approximations.
-They generally fall into two classes, i.e., deterministic and stochastic approximations.
-As mentioned in~\cite{Bishop2006,Barber2012}, stochastic approximations, e.g., the Markov Chain Monte Carlo (MCMC) technique, tend to be more computationally demanding.\footnote{Here we note that no single approximation technique, neither deterministic nor stochastic, outperforms all others on all problems.
-In fact, both types of approximations are broad enough research topics to be studied on their own.} Aiming at large-scale systems, here we consider a family of deterministic approximations termed variational Bayesian inference.
+To cope with such cases, one can resort to some form of approximations that generally fall into two classes, i.e., deterministic and stochastic approximations.
+As mentioned in~\cite{Bishop2006,Barber2012}, stochastic approximation approaches, e.g., the Markov Chain Monte Carlo, tend to be more computationally demanding.\footnote{Here we note that no single approximation technique, neither deterministic nor stochastic, outperforms all others on all problems.
+In fact, both types of approximations are broad enough research topics to be studied on their own.} Aiming at low complexity methods for large-scale systems, in this work, we consider a family of deterministic approximations termed variational Bayesian inference.\looseness=-1